 - 3. You should select the Sample and Frame Rates that the project will be working with at this stage.
 They can be changed later. - 4.
+Choose the number of tracks you want to have in the MTR playlist.
+Ideally you would make a track for every input.
+It's not possible to increase the track count (but you could make a new project to increase the number of tracks).
+MTR can support up to 128 tracks.
+If you need more tracks, contact tech.support@prismsound.com. - 5.
 You should choose where you want to record the audio at this point.
 This dialog has a default location for projects, but if this doesn't suit you, press the Browse button to select a different location.
 When you're happy with the Project Folder's location just type a name for your project.
-The Record Destination can be changed later, but it's best to choose the right location at the point of creating the project, because then the EDL file will be saved to the same location as the audio recordings. - 5.
+The Record Destination can be changed later, but it's best to choose the right location at the point of creating the project, because then the EDL file will be saved to the same location as the audio recordings. - 6.
 SADiE MTR will open an empty Playlist you're ready for action now!